 Since September is National Mushroom Month, I thought it would be fun to honor this random celebration through a nature study of mushrooms.
-I really wanted to learn more, because when the month started, I’ll admit I knew almost nothing about them.
+I really wanted to learn more because when the month started, I’ll admit I knew almost nothing about mushrooms or fungi.

 Totally committed, I’ve spent many days this month scouting out, sketching, studying, and trying (and mostly failing) to identify mushrooms.
 In the process, I've become completely smitten with them.
 The learning curve is high, but since I'm always up for a challenge, this fascinating kingdom has really captured my interest.